yliu-fort/gallery/cuda/readme.md

 ### 1. Spectral-projection method
 Original code from cuda-10.0 code example.
-Original code applied method of charcteristics + projection, results in a super viscous fluid.
+Original code applied method of charcteristics + projection, results to super viscous behaviour.
 Modifications have been made to implement an unconditionally stable, 2nd-order advection scheme.

 ### 2. nbody